PolynomialTime/academic-kickstart/content/publication/MFIRL/index.md

 publication: "*arXiv 2021*"
 publication_short: ""

-abstract: "Mean field games (MFG) facilitate the otherwise intractable reinforcement learning (RL) in large-scale multi-agent systems (MAS), through reducing interplays among agents to those between a representative individual agent and the mass of the population.
-While, RL agents are notoriously prone to unexpected behaviours due to reward mis-specification.
-This problem is exacerbated by an expanding scale of MAS.
-Inverse reinforcement learning (IRL) provides a framework to automatically acquire proper reward functions from expert demonstrations.
-Extending IRL to MFG, however, is challenging due to the complex notion of mean-field-type equilibria and the coupling between agent-level and population-level dynamics.
-To this end, we propose mean field inverse reinforcement learning (MFIRL), a novel model-free IRL framework for MFG.
-We derive the algorithm based on a new equilibrium concept that incorporates entropy regularization, and the maximum entropy IRL framework.
-Experimental results on simulated environments demonstrate that MFIRL is sample efficient and can accurately recover the ground-truth reward functions, compared to the state-of-the-art method."
+abstract: "Mean field games (MFG) facilitate the otherwise intractable reinforcement learning (RL) in large-scale multi-agent systems, through reducing interplays among agents to those between an individual agent and the average effect from the population.
+However, RL agents are notoriously prone to unexpected behaviours due to reward mis-specification.
+While inverse RL (IRL) holds promise for automatically acquiring suitable reward functions from demonstrations, its extension to MFG is challenging due to the complex notion of mean-field-type equilibria  and the coupling between agent-level and population-level dynamics.
+To this end, we propose a novel IRL framework for MFG, called Mean Field IRL (MFIRL), where we build upon a new equilibrium concept that incorporates the causal entropy regularisation.
+Crucially, MFIRL achieves for the first time an unbiased inference for agent-level (ground-truth) reward signals for MFG.
+Experiments show the superior performance of MFIRL on sample efficiency, reward recovery and re-optimisation under varying environment dynamics, compared to the state-of-the-art method."

 # Summary.
 An optional shortened abstract.
 summary: ""